CiscoDevNet/csmp-agent-lib/Vendors/Silabs/Readme.md

 $ arm-none-eabi-gcc --version

 ```
-If it is not the same version as the one used by Simplicity Studio, you can add the path to Simplicity studio Toolchain that can be found under *SiliconLabs\SimplicityStudio\v5\developer\toolchains\gnu_arm* to the *Environment Variables* Path.
-It is also important that the system variable **ARM_GCC_DIR** is updated to new toolchain path.
+If it is not the same version as the one used by Simplicity Studio, you can add the path to Simplicity studio Toolchain which can be found under *SiliconLabs\SimplicityStudio\v5\developer\toolchains\gnu_arm*, to the *Environment Variables* Path.
+It is also important that the system variable **ARM_GCC_DIR** is updated to the new toolchain path.

 Once you have checked that you will use the right Toolchain to build, you can start the build with the following command:
 ```